-Under some circumstances, employers and employees (with or without the help of unions) will form a contract governing the employment relationship.
-The contract may define any term or condition of employment, such as: wages, hours, benefits, job duties, termination requirements, duration of employment, grievance procedures, confidentiality agreements, severance packages, and non-compete agreements.
-Once a contract is formed, it is legally binding upon both parties and can be enforced in court.
+Under some circumstances, employers and employees will form a contract governing the employment relationship, including wages, hours, benefits, job duties, termination requirements, duration of employment, confidentiality agreements, severance packages, and non-compete agreements.
+Once a valid contract is formed, it is legally binding upon both parties and can be enforced in court.

 For each type of restrictive covenant, an employer may be able to seek action against an employee if the covenant is breached.
 If an employee has a restriction in his/her employment agreement, the employer may be able to bring an action against the employee for breach of contract if he/she does not adhere to the restriction.
 Likewise, the employer may have a remedy against the employee under a state statute (such as the Illinois Trade Secrets Act) or a common law claim for breach of fiduciary duty or misappropriation of trade secrets, even if the employee never signed an employment agreement.